-When a student has earned a GPA below 2.0 for 1 semester, he or she is placed on Academic Warning.
-The student receives a letter from the Registrar's Office outlining his or her academic status and requesting that he or she meet with their assigned academic advisor.
+When a student has earned a GPA below 2.0 for 1 semester, they are placed on Academic Warning.
+The student receives a letter from the Registrar's Office outlining their academic status and requesting that they meet with their assigned academic advisor.
 The Assistant Director of Residence Life will be notified and student will be placed on Residence Hall Academic Warning.
-When a student has earned a GPA below 2.0 for two (2) consecutive semesters or earns a 0.00 GPA for 1 semester, he or she is placed on Academic Probation.
+When a student has earned a GPA below 2.0 for two (2) consecutive semesters or earns a 0.00 GPA for 1 semester, they have placed on Academic Probation.
 An academic improvement plan is created and supervised by the student's academic advisor.
-The student receives a letter from the Registrar's Office outlining his or her academic improvement plan:
+The student receives a letter from the Registrar's Office outlining their academic improvement plan:

-1) the student will be registered for less than 15 credits, 2) the student will be mandated to attend regular tutoring, and 3) the student must meet with his or her academic advisor at least 2 times during the semester.
+1) the student will be registered for less than 15 credits, 2) the student will be mandated to attend regular tutoring, and 3) the student must meet with their academic advisor at least 2 times during the semester.